WRU considers hosting games in England

 That venue would prove troublesome this time around because two of the three weekends clash with Tottenham home matches in the Premier League.

-Six Nations organisers are monitoring the situation with meetings this week which will they hope will offer more clarity on the situation in each of the countries.
+Six Nations organisers are monitoring the situation with meetings this week which they hope will offer more clarity on the situation in each of the countries.

 'Welsh pound should be spent in Cardiff not London'